 Where to start exploring in an area rich in beautiful beaches, towns and culture?
 I mentioned Hossegor above for the surf, but it should also be top of the list for visiting as a town.
 Cobblestone streets home traditional boulangeries, modern health food cafes, seafood restaurants, ice cream parlours and chocolateries.
 Apparently chocolate is famous in Hossegor, but I’d perhaps just say that food in general is excellent here and would be my first tip for foodies in this area.

 Hossegor Market is one of the best French markets in my memory, selling baskets, clothes, jewellery and most other things regional you’d like.
 Even better, this outdoor square leads to an inner food market (see below).

 Hossegor has a great atmosphere, buzzing with surfing stoke but also the town balances well being beachy chilled with a sophisticated edge.
 High end fashion shops like Maje, are flanked by surf brands Rip Curl and Billabong.

-Biarritz, I’m sure, needs no long description and is no doubt already on your list of things to do whilst on the Cote d’Argent.
+Biarritz, I’m sure, needs no long description and is no doubt already on your list of things to do.
 It’s actually just off the Cote d’Argent and starts the Cote des Basques, the city’s Port Vieux and dramatic cliffs cutting up the long stretch of sand.

 Spectacularly beautiful, Biarritz sits on cliffs overhanging the clearest blue water dotted with surfers and swimmers.
 It was less expensive and showy than I was imagining it to be, with a fantastic eating and drinking scene, beach life to boot and a people watching haven.
 Two coast lines sprawl out from the centre, both surfy, with a mini beach in the centre which was super busy but good to get into the topless sunbathing and swimming groove, surrounded by French bathers.